mozilla/network-pulse-api/README.md

 **Requirements**: [python3.6 or later](https://www.python.org/), [pip](https://pypi.python.org/pypi), [pipenv](https://docs.pipenv.org/), [invoke](http://www.pyinvoke.org/installing.html).

-### Linux and MacOS
 1. Clone this repo: `git clone https://github.com/mozilla/network-pulse-api.git`,
 2. Set up a Google client (https://console.developers.google.com/apis/credentials),
 3. Run `inv setup`,
-4. Open 'client_secrets.json' and edit 'client_id' and 'client_secret' with your Google client's values.
+4. Open `client_secrets.json` and edit `client_id` and `client_secret` with your Google client's values.

+**If you're on Windows:** you will need to Create a super user by running `pipenv run python manage.py createsuperuser`

-`inv setup` takes care of installing project's dependencies, copying environment variables, creating a superuser and generating fake data.
+`inv setup` takes care of installing the project's dependencies, copying environment variables, creating a superuser when possible and generating fake data.
 When it's done, do `inv runserver` to start your local server.

- You can get a full list of inv commands by running `inv -l`
+You can get a full list of inv commands by running `inv -l`.

-### Windows
-1. Clone this repo: `git clone https://github.com/mozilla/network-pulse-api.git`,
-2. run `copy sample.env .env`,
-3. run `pipenv install --dev`,
-4. Set up a Google client (https://console.developers.google.com/apis/credentials)
-5. Generate a `client_secrets.json` by running `> pipenv run python generate_client_secrets.py`, then edit this file so that it has your client's `client_id` and `client_secret`, with `http://test.example.com:8000/api/pulse/oauth2callback` as your callback URI (double check that's what it's set to.
-It should be, but it's super important you check this).
-7. Apply database migrations `pipenv run python manage.py migrate`,
-8. Generate fake data `pipenv run python manage.py load_fake_data`,
-9. Create a superuser `pipenv run python manage.py createsuperuser`.

 ## Generating fake data